Skip to content

 Tracking pixels are used to leverage the web traffic from your project’s documentation to learn which companies are using your software.

-1. Navigate to https://scarf.sh/home.
+1. Navigate to the Scarf homepage.

 2. Pixels can be created from two locations, one is directly from the packages details view.
 In top menu click on Tools > Packages.
 Then in the next screen find our package hello-world and click on View details. view details on the next screen scroll down to the Tracking Pixel box and click Create pixel. create pixel 1 The second way is to click plus icon in the top navigation, then select New Pixel. create pixel 2